DaveSkender/Stock.Indicators/indicators/ParabolicSar/README.md

 ### Historical quotes requirements

-At least two history records are required to calculate; however, we recommend at least 100 data points.
+At least two quotes records are required to calculate; however, we recommend at least 100 data points.
 Initial Parabolic SAR values prior to the first reversal are not accurate and are excluded from the results.
-Therefore, provide sufficient history to capture prior trend reversals, before your intended usage period.
+Therefore, provide sufficient quotes to capture prior trend reversals, before your intended usage period.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
-See [the Guide](../../docs/GUIDE.md) for more information.
+See [the Guide](../../docs/GUIDE.md#historical-quotes) for more information.

 ## Response